fusioncharts/dev_centre_docs/themes/create-your-own-themes.md

 * Map global properties for all maps in the application, to the `geo` tier.

-**Step 3**: Determine the structure for each tier by mapping the attributes to be defined with the objects they belong to, as listed below:
+**Step 3**: Determine the structure of each tier by mapping the attributes to be defined with the objects they belong to, as listed below:

 * Within the `base` tier: